jtl999/certbot/README.rst

 email and agreement to the Let's Encrypt Subscriber Agreement; you can automate those with ``--email`` and ``--agree-tos``)

+With this fork you can use DNS based validation.
+An example:

+  ./certbot certonly --preferred-challenges dns-01 --authenticator manual -d example.com -d www.example.com --manual-public-ip-logging-ok

 If you want to use a webserver that doesn't have full plugin support yet, you can still use "standalone" or "webroot" plugins to obtain a certificate::